 Grisaille (pronounced griz-eye) is a painting term that means "gray tones".
 This monochrome painting executed in gray tone values ranging from dark to light, transparent to opaque, flat to reflective, and sometimes from warm to cool.
-Learn more about this in the Coulter Art Training Program, opening nationally in 2016.
+Learn more about this in Linda Coulter Art Seminars.

 Transparent oil color glazes are then applied over the finished grisaille painting to add personality and excitement to the art work.

 PaintWorks Magazine published Linda's feature story entitled, "Colorless Paintings -The Grisaille Secret."
 Therein Linda Coulter explained her reasons for choosing the grisaille art style and how it is based on Renaissance art concepts of the Old Masters of Europe.

 Linda Coulter is an internationally published artist with readers from 5 continents.
 She has been teaching fine art and decorative art for 29 years and through those years has taught over 10,000 people from 5 continents how to paint.

 Grisaille painting has been the most successful for all skill levels, ranging from beginners to advanced painters.

 1. Grisaille (gray tone value) underpainting divides and conquers the painting process, so it's great for painters of all skill levels.

 2. In essence, an artist must capture the rhythm of nature and allow light to dance playfully through an art work.
 The foundation for this is achieved in the graytone process.

 3. The artist builds a foundation in gray tones.
 This monocrhome underpainting ranges in value from black to white and includes various gray values that will facilitate various kinds of effects when light tries to pass through or bounce off the layers of paint.